A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 It was a Sunday morning.

-My goal was to arrive early, but I woke up later than expected and didn’t leave my hotel until 10:30am.
+My goal was to arrive early, but I woke up later than expected and left my hotel at 10:30 AM.

-When I arrived to the restaurant around 11:00am, there was a line out the door as expected.
-The facade of the tiny restaurant was simple with a blue awning, wooden shingles, and a small window.
-It was funny to watch everyone peaking through the window at the diners inside.
+When I arrived at the restaurant around 11:00 AM, there was a line out the door, as expected.
+The tiny restaurant’s facade was simple: a blue awning, wooden shingles, and a small window.
+Watching everyone peek through the window at the diners inside was funny.
 Al’s Breakfast was the epitome of a dive bar.

 With only a few people ahead of me, I was optimistic about the wait.